By Charles G. Hanna

 7. We can markedly improve our quality of life through simple techniques that arrest the damaging effects of our Perception Disorder.

 If you or a loved one is suffering from addiction look into the benefits of seeking rehab away from home.
 There are great rehab centers in Bellevue, Washington that might be the right fit for you or your loved one.
+Just by looking at the faces of drug addicts you can see the pain in their eyes.

 Charles G. Hanna is the Chairman, CEO, and founder of a third-party technology provider that he began in a basement in 1979 and built into a leading service consolidation company.
 A devoted father of three children, Hanna is involved with a range of charities, including organizations that help with cancer treatment, Canadian artists, and displaced and handicapped people.
 He has a particular soft spot for children and animals, and contributes his personal time in various ways to youth shelter homes and animal shelter groups.
 He divides his time between Toronto and Los Angeles.